liberaledemokraten/asciidoc-theme/README.md

 The themes, documents and the shell script were written by [Kasim Dönmez](https://github.com/mkasimd) on behalf of the Liberale Demokraten - Die Sozialliberalen.

 ## Copyright
 Copyright © 2020 - present Liberale Demokraten - Die Sozialliberalen.
-Free use of this theme and the bash script is granted under the terms of the MIT license.
+Free use of this theme and the bash script is granted under the terms of the BSD 3-Clause license.
 For the full text of the license, see the [LICENSE.txt](LICENSE.txt) file.
 All documents such as adoc and PDF files with the exception of the software documentation and the software itself are licensed under [CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

 Please note that some resources such as images and fonts, if present, might be licensed under different terms and be otherwise copyrighted or trademarked.
 See the directories [images](images/) and [fonts](fonts/) for further details.